wagtail/wagtail/docs/core_components/pages/creating_pages.rst

 Creating page models
 ====================

-Wagtail provides a ``Page`` class to represent types of page (a.k.a Content types).
-Developers should subclass ``Page`` for their own page models.
+Each page type (a.k.a Content type) in Wagtail is represented by a Django model.
+All page models must inherit from the ``wagtail.wagtailcore.models.Page`` class.

-``Page`` uses Django's model interface, so you can include any field type and field options that Django allows.
-Wagtail provides some field types of its own which simplify data entry in the Wagtail admin interface.
-Wagtail also wraps Django's field types and widgets with its own concept of "Edit Handlers" and "Panels".
-These further improve the data entry experience.
+As all page types are Django models, you can use any field type that Django provides.
+See `Model field reference <https://docs.djangoproject.com/en/1.7/ref/models/fields/>`_ for a complete list of field types you can use.
+Wagtail also provides ``RichTextField`` which provides a WYSIWYG editor for editing rich-text content.

 An example Wagtail Page Model